Applying for a Library Card

 Our library card gives you full access to the services of this library.
-You may borrow books, magazines, videos, audio books, and other materials.
+You may borrow books, magazines, videos, audio books, and other materials, as well as access our Online Resources.
 The librarians in the Reference Room and Children's Room are available to help you find the material or information you want.

 Our library cards can be used in other libraries, such as the Libraries of Middlesex Automation Consortium (LMxAC), Raritan Valley Federation of Municipal Libraries (RVF), Middlesex Union Reciprocal Associated Libraries (MURAL), or an Open Borrowing Participating Library.
 To find out if a library is included in one of these organizations, check the reciprocal libraries tab at the top of this page.

 Our relationship with other libraries is fairly straightforward.
 As long as our library patrons can use our card in a particular library, then that library's card will be accepted here as well.
 If a library restricts privileges to New Brunswick residents in their library, then we will have their similar privileges restricted to that library's patrons.

 The New Brunswick Free Public Library's card can be used in any of the following member libraries.
 We also accept library cards from these libraries here.